huqis/huqis/manual/syntax.md

 {$string|capitalize("first")}
 ```

-Modifiers can be chained after each other:
+Filters can be chained after each other:

 ```
 {$string|lower|capitalize("all")}